robotcaresystems/RoboticsLanguage/RoboticsLanguage/Documentation/Compiler/Philosophy/README.md

 In the previous example the default parameters `definitions`, `rate`, and `finalise` for the tag `node` were introduced.
 The option `level` was introduced for the `print` tag.
 The semantic checker performed type checking and annotated the tags with the attribute `type`.

+In between steps 3 to 6 the transformer modules annotate the xml code.

 The final step will run the `serialise` function and annotate the code with snippets of the output text.

 ```shell